 - Attended Hours: (subject to change without notice)

 Monday - Friday while classes are in session (view hours)

 - Access: Since the Visual Resource center holds so many valuable resources and equipment, access to the room is limited in the following ways:

-- Only visual arts employees (including some student assistants) have key access
+- Only School of Art and Design employees (including some student assistants) have key access

 - Students may enter only when the door is open and VARC personnel are attending the room

 - Students must sign-in at the clip board on the receptionist's counter upon entry to the room

 - Courtesy to others: The room may only be used for quiet research and study—no meetings.
 Conversation must be kept to a minimum.

 - Service requests: All requests by faculty and staff for services must be made in writing on the forms provided on the receptionist's counter, through Email [firstname.lastname@example.org] or through the submission of an online form.

 - Orders for books, periodicals, or media to be held in VARC

 - Slide or image scanning

 - Copywork (photographing artwork or images from books)